 - 3.1 An individual tenancy of an allotment is personal to the Tenant named in the agreement.
 In the case of Group tenancies the tenancy belongs to the group itself, not the individual named signatory of the tenancy.
 The maximum number of plots permitted for any single tenant will be determined by WAM with consideration for the waiting lists.
-Until further notice the maximum for new tenants is a total of two plots and this maximum applies both to individuals and to couples/households.
-Tenants occupying a WAM plot or Humber Avenue plot shall not be granted tenancy of another on Dominion Road, St Andrews, George Vth, Haynes Road or Hillbarn.
-The limit does not affect existing tenancies.
-It does not include small areas let for bee keeping. - 3.2 The Tenant may not assign, sublet or part with possession or control of all or any part of the allotment. - 3.3 The Tenant may share the cultivation with another party by applying to register a named Co-worker.
+Until further notice, applications for a plot by new tenants will take precedence over applications by existing tenants.
+The number of plots occupied by existing tenants will remain as they are, and this will apply both to individuals and to couples/households.
+This does not apply to small areas let for bee keeping.
+Tenants of allotment sites that are not managed by WAM will have their application refused. - 3.2 The Tenant may not assign, sublet or part with possession or control of all or any part of the allotment. - 3.3 The Tenant may share the cultivation with another party by applying to register a named Coworker.
 Acceptance of the application is at the discretion of WAM.
-There may be only one Co-worker to any one plot and the intention is that Co-workers share the work they are not intended to do all the work whilst tenants retire from it.
+There may only be one Coworker to any one plot and the intention is that Co-workers share the work they are not intended to do all the work whilst tenants retire from it.
 This would be in effect an unofficial change of ownership and WAM reserves the right to consider that situation a de facto relinquishment.
-Co-workers must sign a Co-worker agreement, countersigned by the Tenant and sent to WAM for approval.
-Spouses and civil partners do not need to complete the Co-worker agreement.
-Any Tenant having the tenancies of more than two plots may not have a Co-worker; numbers of plots should be reduced first, allowing the Tenant to cultivate on his or her own before being allowed assistance.
+Coworkers must sign a Co-worker agreement, countersigned by the Tenant and sent to WAM for approval.
+Spouses and civil partners do not need to complete the Co-Worker agreement.
+Any Tenant having the tenancies of more than two plots may not have a Co- Worker; numbers of plots should be reduced first, allowing the Tenant to cultivate on his or her own before being allowed assistance.
 Co-workers can operate on more than one plot, but when granted a tenancy, they must cease co-working any other plot.